CFLadestationen/CfOnlinestatus/README.md

 - an EV charging station with a few readable sensors.
 Currently supported sensors are
   - S0 impulse counter (for an electricity meter that supports DIN EN 62053-31)
   - digital input pins (high- and low-active, with or without pull-up/pull-down)
-  - analog input pins (only 8 bit precision is used -- you can define 3 voltage thresholds for low, mid and high)
+  - analog input pins (for CP-PE voltage, only 8 bit precision is used -- you can define 3 voltage thresholds depending on used voltage divider for standby, vehicle detected and ready charging)
   - HC-SR04 ultrasound distance sensors
 - a compatible microcontroller platform (currently ESP8266 or Arduino)
 - an endpoint to receive the data output